 If you get something like “localhost” or “mail” it’s NOT OK and you have to do some work on /etc/hosts and /etc/hostname

 Xdebug is a very nice extension for PHP.
 It makes step by step debugging possible in your IDE.
 For most people it’s easy to install Xdebug and start debugging their web application on localhost with some IDE, for example Netbeans.
 Because after installation of Xdebug, it just works.
+A lot of this tutorial works almost the same for PhpStorm.

 But getting Xdebug remote to work if your website runs on a virtual machine / Vagrant box, it’s a bit trickier and requires a bit more configuration.